jayfunc/BetterLyrics/README.md

 > Please note you are downloading ".zip" file, for guide on how to install it, please kindly follow [this doc](How2Install/How2Install.md).

-### Latest dev version
+- Latest dev version

 You can `git clone` this project and build it yourself.

-## Setup your app

-This project relies on listening messages from [SMTC](https://learn.microsoft.com/en-ca/windows/uwp/audio-video-camera/integrate-with-systemmediatransportcontrols), so most of the music players will work.

-### About lyrics

-For a better experience, you can use [LDDC](https://github.com/chenmozhijin/LDDC) to download lyrics.

-## Future work

-To be added later.
+## Known unsupported music player

+- 网易云音乐 NetEase Cloud Music

 ## Many thanks to